nabrown/unveil-intersect/README.md

 --

-This is a fork of [Luis Almeda's original](http://luis-almeida.github.com/unveil/).
+The fallback is a vanilla-js rewrite of [Luis Almeda's original](http://luis-almeida.github.com/unveil/).
+For more on the translation process, check out [my write-up on Medium](https://medium.com/@norabrown/breaking-up-with-jquery-is-hard-to-do-27defe486b11).

 ### License
 Unveil is licensed under the [MIT license](http://opensource.org/licenses/MIT).